Teradata MVC, BLC, Or Both?

 • MVC and BLC together have about the same space savings as BLC alone.

-• Even the highly optimized MVC setup we chose does not achieve the space savings on its own as BLC alone or a combination of both.
+• Even the highly optimized MVC setup we chose does not achieve space savings on its own as BLC alone or a combination of both.

 Summary